How is Malware Analyzed and Detected?

 The majority of the time spent inspecting a file is in dynamic analysis.
 With dynamic analysis, often called sandboxing, a file is studied as it is executed in a secure environment.
 During this analysis, an operating system environment is set up, typically in a virtual machine, and tools are started to monitor all activity.
 The file is uploaded to this environment and is allowed to run for several minutes.
 Once the allotted time has passed, the record of activity is downloaded and passed to the machine learning algorithm to generate a verdict.

 Sophisticated malware can detect a sandbox environment due to its lack of human interaction, such as mouse movement.
-Juniper Sky ATP uses a number of deception techniques to trick the malware into determining this is a real user environment.
-For example, Juniper Sky ATP can:
+Juniper ATP Cloud uses a number of deception techniques to trick the malware into determining this is a real user environment.
+For example, Juniper ATP Cloud can:

 Generate a realistic pattern of user interaction such as mouse movement, simulating keystrokes, and installing and launching common software packages.